kordless/boot2docker-ing/README.md

 ## Getting Boot2Docker Going on OS X

 Interested in getting Docker going on OS X?
 Wondering how all that magic works?
+Tired of wandering around in tunnels?

 This guide will walk you through installing **boot2docker**, **virtualbox**, and **docker** on your Mac/OSX based machine.
 Alternately, you can just head on over to the [boot2docker site](http://boot2docker.io/) if you are feeling lucky.